August Community Expedition

 August 16–23, 2026

-Join us for an unforgettable all-ages coastal expedition as we row and sail our two gigs—including our newest gig currently under construction—from Amesbury, MA to Belfast, ME.
-Over eight days, we’ll travel along the New England coast, camping on islands and the mainland and learning together as a supportive, adventurous community.
+Join us for an unforgettable all-ages expedition as we row and sail our two gigs throughout Penobscot Bay, Maine.
+Over eight days, we'll travel between and camp on islands surrounding Vinalhaven, learning together as a supportive, adventurous community.

 Our gigs require coordination, communication, and shared leadership to maneuver well.
 Every participant will have the chance to step into leadership throughout the expedition.
 With guidance from AC USA instructors, you’ll rotate through a variety of roles both on and off the water, including: